-When comparing social media channels, LinkedIn, followed by Twitter has resulted in the most qualified leads.
+When comparing social media channels, LinkedIn, followed by Twitter has resulted in the most qualified leads (Sales qualified or Marketing qualified).
 With 500 million users on LinkedIn alone, the ability to pinpoint our buyers with granularity has given us the best opportunity to engage with our target audience.
 Twitter is primarily used for brand building and thought leadership awareness, which in my opinion, aids in our efforts to identify leads on LinkedIn.

 2. Anne Janzer

 Focus on the quality of the leads and the possibility of an ongoing relationship rather than raw lead generation numbers.
 Choose the social media platform that connects with the people who are most likely to become loyal customers of your business (the best quality leads), and helps you sustain those relationships after the initial purchase.
 For that reason, Id vote for LinkedIn or Facebook groups, depending on your buyers.
 Yes, building community on these platforms takes more work and time than simply blasting out tweets, but in the long run, its better for your business.

 Sure, my tip is this: Your website should give people multiple “”tripwires”” for conversion.
 That might be a checklist, a webinar, a video training series, a template or a reference sheet.
 Don’t just rely on your “”contact us”” page, because people know if they fill out a form on that page, they will be hounded by salespeople.
 Warm them up to your company by finding other ways to convert them.